gosub-com/Zurfur/README.md

 `my` and may not call member functions except for another `new` function (e.g. `new(a Int)` may call `new()`).

+Like Rust, an explicit `clone` is required to copy dynamically allocated mutable types.  `ro` types can be copied without dynamic allocation, so are always copied implicitly.
+Types containing only other `ro` types  (e.g. `Int`, `Str`, `ro List`, etc.), can be implicitly cloned if they are marked `copy`.
+Types containing `List`, `Map`, or any other dynamically allocated mutable data, must be explicitly cloned.
+Some types, such as `FileStream` can't be cloned at all.

 `_opEq`, `getHash`, `clone`, and `deepClone` are generated automatically for types where all of the elements also implement these functions.
 The `_opEq` function compares values, not object references.
 Types that don't implement an `_opEq` function may not be compared with `==` or `!=`.

-Like Rust, an explicit `clone` is required to copy any mutable type that requires dynamic allocation.
-If the type contains only `Int`, `Str`, `Array`, or `ro List`, it will implicitly copy itself.
-If the type contains `List`, `Map`, or any other dynamically allocated mutable data, it must be explicitly cloned.
-Some types, such as `FileStream` can't be cloned at all.

 `clone` clones the entire object, but does a shallow copy of pointers.
 For instance, `List<MyType>>` is cloned fully provided that `MyType`